 Duration: 2.5 Hours

 Request Booking: Date, Tour Name, Morning or Afternoon, Number of People, Private or Public, Language, any disabilities.

-Participants need to be prepared for all weather scenarios therefore good walking shoes, a waterproof coat and umbrella are advisable.
-Please advise guide if you have any special needs
+Participants need to be prepared for all weather conditions, therefore good walking shoes, a waterproof coat and umbrella are advisable.
+Please advise guide if you have any special needs.

 Have a Question?